-During the year ended December 31, 2016, VaR for our coal trading positions that are recorded at fair value through earnings ranged from under \$0.1 million to \$0.3 million.
-The linear mean of each daily VaR was \$0.1 million.
-The final VaR at December 31, 2016 was \$0.1 million.
+During the year ended December 31, 2017, VaR for our coal trading positions that are recorded at fair value through earnings ranged from \$0 to \$1.0 million.
+The linear mean of each daily VaR was \$0.2 million.
+The final VaR at December 31, 2017 was under \$0.1 million.

 We are exposed to fluctuations in the fair value of coal derivatives that we enter into to manage the price risk related to future coal sales, but for which we do not elect hedge accounting.
 Any gains or losses on these derivative instruments would be offset in the pricing of the physical coal sale.
-During the year ended December 31, 2016 VaR for our risk management positions that are recorded at fair value through earnings ranged from \$0.1 million to \$0.2 million.
-The linear mean of each daily VaR was \$0.1 million.
-The final VaR at December 31, 2016 was \$0.1 million.
+During the year ended December 31, 2017 VaR for our risk management positions that are recorded at fair value through earnings ranged from \$0 to \$1.1 million.
+The linear mean of each daily VaR was \$0.3 million.
+The final VaR at December 31, 2017 was \$0.8 million.

 We are also exposed to the risk of fluctuations in cash flows related to our purchase of diesel fuel.
-We expect to use approximately 45 to 50 million gallons of diesel fuel for use in our operations during 2017.
+We expect to use approximately 42 to 46 million gallons of diesel fuel for use in our operations during 2018.
 We may enter into forward physical purchase contracts, as well as purchased heating oil options, to reduce volatility in the price of diesel fuel for our operations.
-At December 31, 2016, we had purchased heating oil call options for approximately 31 million gallons for the purpose of protecting against substantial increases in price relating to 2017 diesel purchases.
-These positions reduce our risk of cash flow fluctuations related to these surcharges but the positions are not accounted for as hedges.
+At December 31, 2017, we had purchased heating oil call options for approximately 26 million gallons for the purpose of protecting against substantial increases in price relating to 2018 diesel purchases.
+These positions reduce our risk of cash flow fluctuations related to these fuel purchases but the positions are not accounted for as hedges.
 A \$0.25 per gallon decrease in the price of heating oil would not result in an increase in our expense related to the heating oil derivatives.
 We also at times have purchased heating oil call options to manage the price risk associated with fuel surcharges on barge and rail shipments, which cover increases in diesel fuel prices.
-At December 31, 2016, we had no positions outstanding for this purpose.
+At December 31, 2017, we had no positions outstanding for this purpose.

 We are exposed to market risk associated with interest rates due to our existing level of indebtedness.
-At December 31, 2016, of our \$362.9 million principal amount of debt outstanding, approximately \$325.7 million of outstanding borrowings have interest rates that fluctuate based on changes in the market rates.
-An increase in the interest rates related to these borrowings of 25 basis points would not result in an annualized increase in interest expense based on interest rates in effect at December 31, 2016, because our term loan has a minimum interest rate that exceeds the current market rates.
+At December 31, 2017, of our \$334.3 million principal amount of debt outstanding, approximately \$297.8 million of outstanding borrowings have interest rates that fluctuate based on changes in the market rates.
+An increase in the interest rates related to these borrowings of 25 basis points would not result in an annualized increase in interest expense based on interest rates in effect at December 31, 2017, because we have fixed the LIBOR portion of the interest rate on our term loan using interest rate swaps.
+See Note 14, "Debt and Financing Arrangements" to the Consolidated Financial Statements for additional information on the interest rate swaps.